 ✔ Lesson 2: Innovate something signature

-Even one unique fabric or midsole can elevate your brand.
+Even one proprietary material or technology can elevate brand perception.

 ✔ Lesson 3: Use global sourcing strategically